sbgraves237/radioMonitor/README.md

 * 0_2.
 Record only one *.wav file with a name computed from the current date and time, then stop.
 Done 2018-11-02.

 * 0_3.
+Same as "0_2", but use "while datetime.now() <= endTime:" rather than "for i in range(...):".
+Done 2018-11-03.

+* 0_4.
 Record only one *.wav file with a name computed from the current date and time, stopping at the nearest integer multiple of RECORD_SECONDS.
 The resulting *.wav file will therefore have duration at most RECORD_SECONDS.

-* 0_4.
-Put the recording in an infinite loop to write a series of *.wav files with names constructed as with version 0_3.

 * 0_5.
-Replace RECORD_SECONDS with RECORD_MINUTES in 0_4, make the other obvious corresponding adjustments, and put the recording in an infinite loop to write a series of *.wav files with names constructed as with version 0_4.
+Put the recording in an infinite loop to write a series of *.wav files with names constructed as with version 0_4.

 * 0_6.
+Replace RECORD_SECONDS with RECORD_MINUTES in 0_5, make the other obvious corresponding adjustments, and put the recording in an infinite loop to write a series of *.wav files with names constructed as with version 0_5.

-Modify the infinite loop of 0_3 to create a file folder for each day and store the *.wav files for that day in that folder.
+* 0_7.
+Modify the infinite loop of 0_6 to create a file folder for each day and store the *.wav files for that day in that folder.

 * 1_0.
-Release the version from 0_6 after testing.
+Release the version from 0_7 after testing.

 * 2_0.
 Modify version 1_0 to record two sources: source and broadcasted.